Major Arcana

 Upright

-A great wheel in the sky, four winged beings at the corners reading from books.
-The Wheel turns and you don't turn it.
-Something is moving on its own.
-Sometimes that's luck arriving, sometimes it's the cycle finally rolling forward after a long stuck stretch.
-Either way, the card is the reminder that you are not the only force in the room.
-Cooperate with the turning.
+The seasons turn the shop without asking you, the herbs that were green dry to gold on the rack, and a thing is moving on its own.
+The Wheel turns and your hand isn't the one turning it.
+Sometimes that is luck arriving, sometimes the long-stuck cycle finally rolling forward.
+Either way the card reminds you that you are not the only force in the room.
+Move with the turning.
 Don't grip the spokes.

 Reversed